TomArrow/JKWatcher/JKWatcher/documentation/configs.md

 #### ffaAutoConnectKickReconnectDelay

-Number of minutes to wait before FFA auto-connecting to a server again after being kicked
+Number of minutes to wait before FFA auto-connecting to a server again after being kicked.

+#### ffaAutoConnectConditionalCommands

+Conditional commands to always use when doing ffa auto connect

+#### ctfAutoConnectConditionalCommands

+Conditional commands to always use when doing ctf auto connect

 #### autoJoinCheckInterval